-Based on data in this report, there is evidence that groundwater levels have increased slightly in portions of the region over the past three to four years.
+Based on data in this report, there is evidence that groundwater levels have increased slightly in portions of the region over the past three to five years.
 In other areas, the rate of groundwater decline has slowed.
 At the same time, groundwater levels continue to drop in some areas within the region.
 Future reports will determine the significance of these data.
 Lower groundwater levels in shallow basins in dry years is not a long-term concern; however, continued falling groundwater levels in larger, deeper basins would be cause for concern.

-The Sustainable Groundwater Management Act, passed by the Legislature and signed by Governor Brown in 2014, will require virtually all groundwater basins in California to have a plan to be managed sustainably by 2022.
+The Sustainable Groundwater Management Act, passed by the Legislature and signed by the Governor in 2014, will require virtually all groundwater basins in California to have a plan to be managed sustainably by 2022.
+The Agency will actively participate in these plans for the basins in the region.

-Over the past six to eight years, retail water agencies in the region have done a very good job of managing local water resources.
-The Yucaipa Valley Water District has built a surface water treatment plant in order to reduce its groundwater withdrawals, and also a desalter and brine line to facilitate use of recycled water for nonpotable uses.
+Over the past eight to ten years, retail water agencies in the region have done a good job of managing local water resources.
+The Yucaipa Valley Water District has built a surface water treatment plant in order to reduce its groundwater withdrawals, and also a desalter and brine line to facilitate use of recycled water for non-potable uses.
 The Beaumont Cherry Valley Water District has constructed a recharge facility in the Beaumont Basin and has purchased a large quantity of replenishment water from the Agency.
 The City of Banning has purchased water for replenishment as well, and is working with Southern California Edison, the Banning Heights Mutual Water Company, and the Agency to make improvements to a system that delivers runoff from the San Bernardino Mountains to the Banning Bench and the City of Banning.
 High Valleys Water District has replaced much of its old, leaky pipe, thus reducing its water losses significantly.
 The Cabazon Water District has also reduced its water losses significantly.
 The South Mesa Water Company has drilled a new, more efficient well.
 Several water purveyors have implemented tiered rate structures, which tend to reduce water usage.
 Three major recycled water systems are in the planning, design, or construction phase.
 These are all positive steps that will help extend and preserve local groundwater basins into the future.

-During this same time period, the Agency has increased its imported water deliveries to such an extent that, in three of the past five years, more water was put into the Beaumont Basin than withdrawn from it.
-A three-year string was broken in 2014 and 2015 due to the fact that less water was available from the State Water Project.
+During this same time period, the Agency has increased its imported water deliveries to such an extent that, in four of the past six years, more water was put into the Beaumont Basin than withdrawn from it.
+A three-year string was broken in 2014 and 2015 due to the fact that less water was available from the State Water Project, but in 2016 this trend returned.
 Since the completion of Phase I of the East Branch Extension in 2003, the Agency has increased its deliveries to the region every year, with the exception of 2005, 2013, 2014, and 2015 (the latter three being dry years).
-Overall, the Agency has delivered approximately 71,000 acre feet of State Water Project water over the past twelve years, either for replenishment, overdraft mitigation, or direct deliveries.
+Overall, the Agency has delivered approximately 82,000 acre-feet of State Water Project water over the past thirteen years, either for replenishment, overdraft mitigation, or direct deliveries.

 In the future, the local economy and local weather patterns will continue to play large roles in determining water demands each year.
 As new homes are constructed in the future, recent legislation will require lower water use landscaping.
 This should reduce per capita water consumption for future development, further extending the life of local water resources.
-Production data for 2015 bear this out.
+Production data for 2015 and 2016 bear this out.